Doppelgangland

 "Doppelgangland" is the sixteenth episode of the third season of the fantasy television series Buffy the Vampire Slayer (1997–2003).
-It was written and directed by the show's creator, Joss Whedon, and originally aired on The WB Television Network in the United States on February 23, 1999.
+It was written and directed by the show's creator, Joss Whedon, and originally aired on The WB in the United States on February 23, 1999.
 The episode's title is derived from the term "Doppelgänger", a German word for a lookalike or double of a living person.

-"Doppelgangland" revisits the alternate reality portrayed in "The Wish", in which Buffy never arrived in Sunnydale and vampires ruled the city.
-Anya, a vengeance demon who previously granted the wish, attempts a spell to regain her powers.
+"Doppelgangland," a very popular episode, revisits the alternate reality portrayed in "The Wish", in which Buffy never arrived in Sunnydale and vampires ruled the city.
+Anya, a vengeance demon who previously granted the wish, attempts a spell to regain her amulet and with it her powers.

 Plot

 Anya unsuccessfully entreats D'Hoffryn to restore her demonic powers.

 Principal Snyder browbeats Willow into tutoring basketball star Percy West.
 At Giles's request, Willow hacks into Mayor Wilkins's files; when Faith finds out, she alerts him of the intrusion.
 The Mayor presents Faith with a fully furnished apartment and then tells her he plans to have Willow killed.

 Percy makes it clear that his idea of tutoring is that Willow should do his homework, and Willow does not correct him.
-Frustrated and unhappy, Willow then quarrels with Buffy and Xander and storms off.
-Willow assists Anya with a spell, but their conjuration goes awry, retrieving Vampire Willow from Cordelia's previous wish that Buffy never came to Sunnydale moments before this reality's erasure rather than retrieving the magic amulet Anya sought.
+Frustrated and unhappy, Willow then quarrels with Buffy and Xander, telling them that she feels rebellious and may change her look and behavior, and storms off.
+Assisting Anya with a spell to retrieve a lost amulet, Willow's conjuration goes awry and instead summons an alternate Vampiric version of herself.
+(This alternate reality was created by Cordelia's wish that Buffy never came to Sunnydale in the episode The Wish).
 Neither Anya nor Willow realize the consequences of their spell.

 Vampire Willow sees Sunnydale is a lot different.
-No one is afraid of her and there are more humans than vampires, which means the city is very peaceful and corruption-free.
-Vampire Willow goes to the Bronze, where she fights with Percy and throwing him across the pool table.
+No one is afraid of her and there are more humans than vampires, which means the city is peaceful and corruption-free.
+Vampire Willow goes to the Bronze, where she fights with Percy and throws him across the pool table.
 Vampire Willow runs into her old lover Xander and realizes that he is alive.
-She also sees Buffy who is alive and despises her a lot worse.
+She also sees Buffy who is alive and despises her.
 She shows her vampire face to Xander and Buffy.
 Two vampires sent by the Mayor attack her, but she turns them to her side.
 Buffy and Xander tell Giles that Willow has been killed and turned vampire, but the genuine Willow arrives to demonstrate their error.
 None of them are aware of Vampire Willow's true origins.